-PHONE MESSAGES AND CELL PHONE USE
+PHONE MESSAGES AND CELL PHONE/SMART WATCH DEVICE USE

 We refrain from calling teachers or students to the phone during school hours.
 If an emergency should arise, the urgent message will be sent to the child or teacher by the office.
 Student use of the phone should be a rare occurrence.
-Use of cell phones by students is prohibited during the school day.
-If a student chooses to ignore this rule the phone will be confiscated and must be picked up at the school office by the parent.
-Please encourage your child to pay attention to these rules and to make after school plans ahead of time.
+Use of cell phones and other messaging devices by students is prohibited during the school day.
+If a student chooses to ignore this rule the device will be confiscated and must be picked up at the school office by the parent.

 Use of cell phones by teachers during the school day is meant for instructional purposes only.
-If you choose to contact your child's teacher by cell phone they may not get messages until much later.
+If you choose to contact your child's teacher by cell phone, they may not get messages until much later.
 Your best means of school communication would be to contact the office.
 We will always forward messages and teachers can reply after school hours if needed.